List of loanwords in the Tagalog language: Spanish

 Other loanwords underwent phonological changes.
-Vowel changes can be observed to some of the Spanish words upon adoption into the Filipino language, such as an /i/ to /a/ vowel shift observed in the Filipino word paminta, which came from the Spanish word pimienta, and a pre-nasal /e/ to /u/ vowel shift observed in several words such as unano (from Sp. enano) and umpisa (from Sp. empezar).
+Vowel changes can be observed to some of the Spanish words upon adoption into the Filipino language, such as an /i/ to /a/ vowel shift observed in the Filipino word pamintá, which came from the Spanish word pimienta, and a pre-nasal /e/ to /u/ vowel shift observed in several words such as unanò (from Sp. enano) and umpisá (from Sp. empezar).
 Prothetic /a/ is added in the loanwords alisto (from Sp. listo) and aplaya (from Sp. playa).
-Other words underwent vowel deletion, e.g., pusta (from Sp. apostar), tarantado (from Sp. atarantado), kursonada (from Sp. corazonada), Pasko (from Sp.
-Pascua) and labi (from Sp. labio).
+Other words underwent vowel deletion, e.g., pustá (from Sp. apostar), tarantado (from Sp. atarantado), kursonada (from Sp. corazonada), Paskó (from Sp.
+Pascua) and labì (from Sp. labio).

 Consonant shifts can also be observed to some of the Spanish words upon their adoption into the Filipino language.
 The [r] to [l] consonant shift can be observed in the following words: